Declare your attempt to do a Challenge here.

 “I want a burger, french fries, chocolate milk, a beer and a side of pasta”, Graham said.

 “Totally.
 I want a huge burrito, a plate of fries, and a beer”, I replied.
 Riding bikes all day makes you very, very hungry.

 Moments later, we arrive at a restaurant and see a pile of bikes leaning against a tree.
 What are the chances.
 We ride 300KM and pull into the same restaurant as Ian, Dallas and Pete, who had just sat down.
+As a bonus, the restaurant happened to serve exactly what Graham and I were both craving earlier.
 We spent the next hour catching up and sharing stories of the ride, while eating, eating, eating, and eating some more.

 We decided to split a hotel for the night.
 The only place available was a 200 square foot proverbial pile of crap.
 Paint was falling off the wall and all over the floor.
 There was a used hairbrush on the ground.
 But it was warm and didn’t have bed bugs (I checked, three times.
 It was that kind of place.).
 It’s amazing how small a room you can fit five guys and five bikes in when you’re tired.

 My parents arrived in Clear Lake at 8:30am as my Dad was going to join Graham and I for the last leg of the trip.
 We rolled out of town by 9:00am and passed a kids triathlon as we made our way to Highway 19.
 People looked at us and our touring setups like we were aliens.
 How anyone can think a touring bike is weirder than aero helmets and sleeveless jerseys is beyond me.